theredpea/theredpea.github.io/_posts/2020-12-20-building-chrome-extensions.markdown

 excerpt_separator: <!--more-->
 ---

 Our foster son uses Microsoft Teams on his Chromebook when his school switches to "remote learning" during the pandemic.
-Here I learn the basics of building a Chrome Extension to inject CSS, inject a content script, and review some differences between Chrome Manifest Version 2 (aka MV2) and MV3.
+Here I review the basics of building a Chrome Extension to inject CSS, inject a content script, and review some differences between Chrome Manifest Version 2 (aka MV2) and MV3.

 <!--more-->